 The advantages of LLU broadband are many for the customer.
 It has created that competition that Ofcom originally wanted and forced BT to up their game by making their network more reliable and faster, and to develop technologies to keep Britain’s internet infrastructure improving.

 By having larger and more influential customers, BT is also encouraged to develop and maintain its network.
-It not only has Service Level Agreements (SLA) for end users but wholesale SLAs for those ISPs resellers too.
+It not only has Service Level Agreements (SLA) for end-users but wholesale SLAs for those ISPs resellers too.
 That’s two reasons to maintain, develop and invest in their network which benefits us all in the end.

 LLU also allows ISPs to offer a range of services at different price points., These can offer much more flexibility and better pricing than BT’s own phone and/or broadband packages.

-Finally, LLU broadband enabled more properties to be connected in more ways by more companies.
+Finally, LLU broadband has enabled more properties to be connected in more ways by more companies.
 Choice is always a good thing in a market and that’s no different here!